Eltaurus-Lt/CourseDump2022/README.md

  <img src="https://github.com/user-attachments/assets/0b6cb1fd-9114-4a9c-b356-da0dec19e07e">
 </picture></p>

-The downloaded files should appear in your Chrome downloads directory, in a subfolder with the name comprised of the id, name, and author of that course:
+The downloaded files should appear in your downloads directory, in a subfolder with the name comprised of the id, name, and author of that course:

 <p><picture>
  <source media="(prefers-color-scheme: dark)" srcset="https://github.com/user-attachments/assets/9921a71a-d513-4112-882f-8434a302cf44">